connext/indra/README.md

 ### Locked DB

 We've seen the database get locked on startup.
+Often, this manifests as `502 Bad Gateway` when you try to load the wallet UX.
 The cause is unclear at the moment (possibly a race condition), but running `bash ops/unlock-db.sh` followed by `yarn restart` should fix the problem.